yduh/Detroit-BlightViolation-Ticket/README.md

 # Detroit-BlightViolation-Ticket
-Predict whether a given ticket will be paid on time using City Detroit public data.
+Predict whether a given ticket will be paid on time.

 This project showcases the application of ML algorithms, ensemble test, and techniques of resampling imblanced dataset.

 You can find more details about the study in my blog post [here](https://kate-d.medium.com/predict-whether-a-given-ticket-will-be-paid-2967ca93ec1c).

 ## Dataset